SDUM: A Scalable Deep Unrolled Model for Universal MRI Reconstruction: Dataset Details

 \subsection{fastMRI}

 The fastMRI Brain dataset~\cite{zbontar2018fastmri} consists of 6,970 fully sampled multi-coil brain MRI scans acquired on 1.5T and 3T clinical scanners, covering four common contrasts: axial T1-weighted, post-contrast T1, T2-weighted, and FLAIR.
-Specifically, the dataset includes 3,001 volumes at 1.5T and 3,969 volumes at 3T, each providing raw multi-coil k-space in a vendor-neutral format suitable for supervised and semi-supervised reconstruction research.
-As one of the largest public multi-coil brain MRI datasets, fastMRI Brain offers a realistic and diverse testbed for assessing cross-contrast and cross-field-strength generalization in accelerated MRI reconstruction
+The dataset includes 3,001 volumes at 1.5T and 3,969 volumes at 3T, each providing raw multi-coil k-space in a vendor-neutral format.
+As one of the largest public multi-coil brain MRI datasets, fastMRI Brain offers a realistic and diverse testbed for assessing cross-contrast and cross-field-strength generalization.